HEALTH & SAFETY

 Public-health officials are asking all British Columbians to get their influenza and COVID-19 immunizations as soon as possible, as rates of respiratory illnesses are on the rise throughout the province.
 Please visit this page for more information.

-The Ministries of Health and Education recognizes that COVID variants continue to be prevalent.
-At this time, public health data indicates relative stability in the severity of health outcomes.
+The Ministries of Health and Education recognizes that COVID is no longer a pandemic.
 As such, the guidelines for COVID will be similar to other respiratory infections and rely primarily on self-management – unless otherwise notified.

 As a small school with strong traffic controls (limiting entrance to our school only to enrolled students/families and staff) and ongoing classroom cleaning throughout each day, the risk for virus spread is low.
 Our students and teachers have been very proactive in reminding themselves and each other to wash their hands throughout the day.